-WEEK OF September 18, 2014.
+WEEK OF October 24, 2014.

 (Held in HUM 228 unless otherwise noted)

 Psychology Distinguished Lecture Series 2014-2015:Talks are 2:30pm in BIOSCI 1103.
-Details regarding each speaker and their lecture will be posted on the Department website: http://www.queensu.ca/psychology/news/Talks-Colloquia.html.
+Details regarding each speaker and their lecture will be posted the department website: www.queensu.ca/psychology/news/Talks-Colloquia.

 The Department of Psychology at the University of British Columbia - Vancouver campus (psych.ubc.ca) invites applications for a tenure-track position in clinical psychology, which will begin July 1, 2015.
 This position is budgeted for the Assistant Professor level.
 Candidates must hold a PhD from an accredited clinical training program (including an APA- or CPA-accredited internship) before starting the position.
 They are also expected to obtain registration as a psychologist in the province of British Columbia.
 For more information please click here.

 The Department of Psychology at Ryerson University in Toronto invites applications for a full-time, tenure-track appointment at the rank of Assistant Professor.
 The position will commence July 1, 2015 (subject to budgetary approval).
 Candidates will hold a PhD in Psychology, with postdoctoral experience preferred.
 The areas of specialization include Adult Development or Social Psychology.
 Additional teaching interests in areas such as Positive Psychology, Introductory Psychology, Personality, and/or Death, Dying, and Bereavement are also an asset.
 The review of applications will begin Friday November 7, 2014, and will continue until the position is filled.
 All applicants will receive an email confirming receipt of application, but only those candidates selected for the short-list of consideration will be contacted for interviews.
 For more information and how to apply, please click here.